Article Badge Image

 One way to lower the cost of your collision and comprehensive coverage is to increase your deductible.

 For example, you can get a significant premium reduction if you increase your deductible from $500 to $1,000.
-If you do, just make sure you have the additional funds sitting in your emergency fund to cover an accident.
+If you do, ensure you have the additional funds sitting in your emergency fund to cover an accident.

 Summary